tmip-emat/tmip-emat/docs/source/emat.install.rst

 .. note::

-	Python has two versions (2 and 3) that are available and currently maintained, but only through the end of 2019.
-From 2020 on, `only Python 3 will be supported <https://python3statement.org>`_.
+	Python has two versions (2 and 3) but .
+	`only version 3 is currently maintained for most tools <https://python3statement.org>`_.
 	TMIP-EMAT is compatible *only* with version 3.6 or later.

 **Core Model Configuration**